yegor256/blog/_posts/2014/aug/2014-08-18-fluent-jdbc-decorator.md

 Simple and straight forward, isn't it?
-The library simplifies interaction with relational databases via JDBC, avoiding the need to use ORMs.
+The library simplifies interaction with relational databases via JDBC, avoiding the need to use ORM-s.

 <!--more-->